The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 Service providers and intermediary service providers must keep records of consent for one year after consent is terminated and records of message delivery for one year after the message is delivered.

-Accordingly, service providers and intermediary service providers (initiating the transmission of commercial electronic messages at the service provider's instruction) are now required to register to the CMMS and upload and integrate their electronic message data and system.
+Accordingly, service providers and intermediary service providers (initiating the transmission of commercial electronic messages at the service provider's instruction) are required to register with the CMMS and upload and integrate their electronic message data and system.

-Although the DP Law is the main data protection instrument, there is sector-specific legislation that governs the protection of personal data under their respective sectors and areas such as the Regulation on Processing of Personal Data and Protection of Privacy in the Electronic Communication Sector,13 Article 73 of the Banking Law14 about banking secrecy and 'customer secrets', and the Regulation on Personal Health Data that mainly concerns the healthcare sector.15
+Although the DP Law is the main data protection instrument, there is sector-specific legislation that governs the protection of personal data under their respective sectors and areas such as the Regulation on Processing of Personal Data and Protection of Privacy in the Electronic Communication Sector,12 Article 73 of the Banking Law13 on banking secrecy and 'customer secrets', and the Regulation on Personal Health Data that mainly concerns the healthcare sector.14

 viii Technological innovation